 Religious freedom in Australia is under the spotlight as former Howard government minister Philip Ruddock chairs the federal review on the issue that was ordered by the Turnbull government during the same-sex marriage debate.

-The review is expected to hand down its findings by March 31, but Mr Ruddock said last week the review may need more time.
+Previously, the review expected to hand down its findings by March 31.
+However, Mr Ruddock said last week the review may need more time.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.